-All enrolled students will create and submit two (2) fully developed lesson plans, due in weeks 6 and 11.
+All enrolled students will create and submit two (2) fully developed lesson plans, due in weeks 6/7 and 11/12.
 These lessons will target a specific communicative feature of language, and will be evaluated (by both the professor and fellow students).
-Lessons will be taught in weeks 7 and 12.
-Overall time allowed for each demo will be determined by the size of the class, with additional details provided in class.
+Mini-lessons will be taught in weeks 7 and 13/14.
+Overall time allowed for the live mini-lessons will be determined by the size of the class.
+Additional details regarding this assignment will be provided in class.

-In general, the purpose of the mini-lessons are to (1) give students some experience in front of a classroom, (2) give students the opportunity to plan some part of a "real" lesson, and (3) have students think critically about the different parts of lessons and why things get done the way they do.
-Therefore, grades are not based solely on teaching a "perfect" lesson, but on ability to create a lesson/activity and motivate its educational value.
+The purpose of the lesson plans and mini-lessons are to (1) give students some experience in front of a classroom, (2) give students the opportunity to plan some part of a "real" lesson, and (3) have students think critically about the different parts of lessons and why things get done the way they do.
+Therefore, grades are not based solely on teaching a "perfect" lesson, but on creating and motivating the educational value of different activities.

-Students are encouraged to discuss ideas with their colleagues, search the internet, and gather resources of any kind in order to create the best lesson possible, but all work submitted must be their own, or appropriately cited.
+Students are encouraged to discuss ideas with their colleagues, search the internet, and gather resources of any kind in order to create the best lesson possible.
+However, all work submitted must be the work of the student submitted, or be appropriately cited as to the source.